lorenzofattori/M2Q-python/readme.md

 # M2Q

 > A powerful MIDI to Chamsys Remote converter designed to trigger playbacks, cuestacks and synchronize tap to tempo with MIDI Clock
+>

 <img src="https://i.imgur.com/n8j722k.png" title="M2Q" alt="M2Q">

-## About M2Q
+# About M2Q
 - It's written in Python by Lorenzo Fattori from an idea of Manuel Rodrigues.
 - It went trought multiple iterations before landing as a Python application.
-- It's the first time I write a Python application and GUI, I'm sure there are a lot of improvements to make, feel free to send a PR!
+- It's the first time I write a Python application and GUI, I'm sure there are a lot of improvements points, feel free to send a PR!
 - It's still in development phase, any problem, suggestion or bug requests please create an Issue on Github.

-## How it works
+# How it works
 - M2Q Listens to MIDI Note, MIDI ControlChange and MIDI Clock messages incoming in the selected MIDI interface.
 - When one of these messages it's received, it gets processed and a Chamsys Remote message is sent out to the destination IP address and Port specified.
 - Works with both Chamsys consoles and MagicQ PC, software needs to be unlocked and only the first 10 playbacks are available in the PC version.